-In August 2014, the Company incorporated Arch Bio Ohio Inc., a U.S. based corporation incorporated in the State of Delaware.
-As of September 30, 2014 Arch Bio Ohio Inc. has not performed any operations to note.
-Total expenses for the entity for the year were the incorporation costs.
+In March 2015, the Company renewed the one year option to license the U.S. patent and patents pending pertaining to AB569 from the University of Cincinnati.
+In August 2014, the Company incorporated Arch Bio Ohio Inc., a U.S. based corporation incorporated in the State of Delaware, in the event that the Company exercises the options to license the University of Cincinnati patents relating to AB569.
+As of September 30, 2015 Arch Bio Ohio Inc. has not performed any operations to note.
+Total expenses for the entity were the incorporation costs.